Welcome to an exclusive & well-explained comparison of Santoku VS Chef Knives!

 Both in terms of Gyuto and Santoku knives, you will get the same durability if both your knives belong to the same series of that brand.
 Nowadays, several brands are producing so-called Japanese santoku & gyuto knives.
 But, you should opt for the ones who use AUS10, VG10 sort of culinary steel as they are outstanding.

 Brands like Shun, Yoshihiro & Dalstrong use the forging technique to form Santoku and Gyuto from layered steel.
 Layered steel composition enhances durability and adds ease of sharpness to the blade.
 Both these things later reflect in the performance and further enhance their overall durability.
+Not all chef and Santoku knives are forged but they’re quite better.

 This not just enhances the durability of the knife, it also adds practicality to the knife in terms of balancing.
 Both gyuto and santoku feature an extended core that later adds robustness and also protects the knife from rusting.
+Some may provide a complete traditional blade especially if they are handmade.

 Cutting & Performance